ShiroTohu/config/README.md

 > Install Script hasn't been coded yet

+### Setting up GitHub on Linux
+GitHub is much less straight forward to setup on linux as it doesn't have a credential manager like windows does, I'm pretty sure you can use https://github.com/git-ecosystem/git-credential-manager but I had no luck using that for some odd reason (might look into that).
+Though I think it might be wise to use ssh keys instead. (this section documents the process of doing that).

 ### Windows
 To mount the NAS on windows you go to "Add a Network Location", and then type `\\{ip_address_of_NAS}\{shared_folder}` with both the `ip_address_of_NAS` and `shared_folder` being replaced by their respective counterparts.